dfeagans/Reference-Files/Configs/Configuration_QueenBeePro_xProv5.md

             PD144 - 3000 (revolutions at 50hz setting)

     - After those settings are done: Un-plug, Connect Spindle, and then plug back in and set the *frequency* on screeen then Run.
 Note that since it's a 2 pole motor the RPM of the motor is the Hz setting * 60.
 Meaning that 133.33Hz min frequency equals 8000rpm min speed and 400Hz max frequency equals 24000rpm max speed.

+- Setting Up Wifi - The xProV5 starts it Access Point/Hot Spot mode, so connect to the network it creates and use the default password (12345678).
+Then go to http://192.168.0.1/ and under the ESP3D tab change the Station SSID and Station Password to your networks.
+Then change the radio mode to Client Station so it knows to connect to your network.
+Then you can go to the static IP there to access the Web UI.

+- Useful GRBL Commands:
+- $X - unlock.
+Necessary since the Webui doesn't have an unlock button.